April 28, 2003: Apple opens the iTunes Music Store, revolutionizing the music industry and digital distribution of content.

 The ability to share free music was one of many major disruptions the internet brought in the 1990s and 2000s.
-Faster connections and the widespread presence of CD-RW drives (which shipped on around 40 percent of new PCs by winter 2000) made sharing songs or even whole albums quick and easy.
+Faster connections made downloading and sharing tracks less painful.
+And the widespread presence of CD-RW drives (which shipped on around 40 percent of new PCs by winter 2000) made sharing songs or even whole albums quick and easy.

-Surprisingly, Apple — which had always been ahead of the curve on multimedia — initially missed out on letting users burn their songs to CD.
-Although the company marketed the iMac G3 as an internet computer (one of the words the “i” in its name invoked was “internet”), it took until February 2001 for an iMac to ship with a CD-RW drive.
+Surprisingly, Apple — traditionally ahead of the curve on multimedia — initially missed out on letting users burn their songs to CD.
+Although the company marketed the iMac G3 as an internet computer (one of the words the “i” in its name evoked was “internet”), it took until February 2001 for an iMac to ship with a CD-RW drive.

 “I felt like a dope,” Steve Jobs later admitted, having made a rare misjudgment about where the industry was headed.

 The 2001 iMac rolled out with an advertising campaign describing the computer’s ability to let users “Rip, Mix, Burn” their own CDs.
 This earned Apple the ire of entertainment industry moguls, who suggested that it condoned piracy.

 The Apple ads coincided with the launch of iTunes 1.0, which started out as software for ripping music from CDs and then organizing it on Macs.

 Later in 2001, Apple launched the first iPod, which rapidly grew to become the company’s biggest-selling product.
 The combined success of the iPod and iTunes made Jobs contemplate ways to simplify online music sales.

 Apple already led the way with high-quality movie trailers, thanks to its QuickTime technology.
 Apple’s online store also proved a big hit with consumers, demonstrating that the company could pull off internet-based sales.